Banner Image

 15. Only metal flower receptacles set wholly beneath the surface of the ground may be placed on any lot.
 All baskets, potted plants, cut flowers, perishable plants, emblems, etc., placed on lots shall be removed as soon as they become unsightly or faded.

-17. Although the Cemetery has no desire to interfere with the individual taste of lot owners concerning monumental objects, in the interest of the Cemetery as a whole the City Manager or Designee reserves the right to regulate the erection of any monument, memorial, marker, or other structure which would detract from the dignity or appearance of the Cemetery.
+17. Although the Cemetery has no desire to interfere with the individual taste of lot owners concerning monumental objects, in the interest of the Cemetery as a whole, the Cemetery Manager or Designee reserves the right to regulate the erection of any monument, memorial, marker, or other structure which would detract from the dignity or appearance of the Cemetery.
 It also reserves the right to refuse to permit the erection of any monumental object on a lot whose owner is in arrears in the payment of any indebtedness to the Cemetery.
 In certain sections the lots are sold subject to restrictions (summarized in the appendix to these Rules and Regulations) as to size, type, number and location of monumental objects.
-Therefore, in order to avoid misunderstandings, no monument shall be erected without the written consent of the City Manager or Designee.
-It is very important that lot owners consult with the City Manager or Designee before selecting monuments or closing a purchase of the same so as to avoid expensive mistakes or serious disappointments.
+Therefore, in order to avoid misunderstandings, no monument shall be erected without the written consent of the Cemetery Manager or Designee.
+It is very important that lot owners consult with the Cemetery Manager or Designee before selecting monuments or closing a purchase of the same so as to avoid expensive mistakes or serious disappointments.

 18. Granite is the only kind of stone permitted for monumental objects.
 Marble, limestone, sandstone, terra cotta, and others composed of soft material are not durable in this climate.

-19. No mausoleum, tomb, or vault built partially or entirely above ground shall be permitted on any lot unless the plans therefor have been approved by the City Manager or Designee, and unless there has been deposited in The Bridgeport Cemetery Trust by the person erecting such structure a sum of money, the income from which will, in the judgement of the Cemetery authority, be sufficient for the permanent maintenance of such structure.
+19. No mausoleum, tomb, or vault built partially or entirely above ground shall be permitted on any lot unless the plans therefor have been approved by the Cemetery Manager or Designee, and unless there has been deposited in The Bridgeport Cemetery Trust by the person erecting such structure a sum of money, the income from which will, in the judgement of the Cemetery authority, be sufficient for the permanent maintenance of such structure.

 20. Foundations for all monumental objects must be prepared by the Cemetery and must be paid for in advance at charge fixed by the Cemetery.
-The setting and erection of all monumental objects shall be under the supervision of the City Manager or Designee.
+The setting and erection of all monumental objects shall be under the supervision of the Cemetery Manager or Designee.

 21. The Cemetery reserves the right to care for and repair or to remove any monument or structure which has, through decay, dilapidation, or for any other reason, become unsightly or dangerous.